Small Country: Reception

 The novel was very well-received upon its publication in France, selling 700,000 copies.
 It was shortlisted for the Prix Goncourt in 2016, as well as for awards by Fémina, Médicis, Interallié, the Académie française and Renaudot.
 In the same year, it won the prix Goncourt des lycéens, chosen by lycée students (roughly equivalent to high-school age).

 An English translation, Small Country, was produced by Sarah Ardizzone and published in 2018.
 It also received favourable reviews in translation, and was longlisted for the 2019 Aspen Words Literary Prize and the 2019 Andrew Carnegie Medals for Excellence in Fiction and Non-Fiction.
 In April 2019 it was shortlisted for the 2019 Albertine Prize.
 Writing in The Guardian, Anthony Cummins called the work "a sharp shock of a novel"; he also, however, expressed disappointment at certain elements of Faye's use of characters, noting that "Faye seems to squander the dramatic potential that a child's point of view might bring."

 The novel has also been translated into Italian, Serbian, Portuguese and into the official language of Burundi, Kirundi.

+Film adaptation

+In 2020, the novel was adapted into the film Small Country: An African Childhood, directed by Éric Barbier.